avos-io/goat/README.md

 ## Streaming

 Streaming RPCs need to additionally be able to signal streaming-start and streaming-stop concepts:
-* Starting is implicit by virtue of a new `id` being used for a method
+* Starting is explicit by virtue of a new `id` being used for a method, and the initial request having no body and no trailers
 * Stopping is always indicated -- in both directions -- by presence of the `trailer`

 Because streaming can be in any of three configurations (server, client, bidir), there are now cases where a request or response does not need to carry a `body`.
 Included below are examples of what requests and responses might flow in each case.
 Note that exact ordering of messages can differ from the examples below.